 1. Participation in the ETS and withdrawal

-Companies that newly engage in an activity referred to in Annex 6 of the CO2 Ordinance must report this to the FOEN no later than three months after starting the activity.
+Installation operators that newly engage in an activity referred to in Annex 6 of the CO2 Ordinance must report this to the FOEN no later than three months after starting the activity.

-Companies that want to voluntarily participate in the ETS must report this no later than six months after the conditions for participation have been fulfilled in accordance with Article 42 of the CO2 Ordinance.
+Installation operators that want to voluntarily participate in the ETS must report this no later than six months after the conditions for participation have been fulfilled in accordance with Article 42 of the CO2 Ordinance.

-Companies that fulfil the requirements for an exemption from the obligation to participate (Art.
+Installation operators that fulfil the requirements for an exemption from the obligation to participate (Art.
 41 CO2 Ordinance) or that permanently no longer fulfil the conditions for participation in the ETS (Art.
 43a CO2 Ordinance) can apply by 1 June that they will no longer participate in the ETS from the beginning of the following year.